FO-PINNs: A First-Order formulation for Physics Informed Neural Networks: Abstract

-We present FO-PINNs, physics-informed neural networks that are trained using the first-order formulation of the Partial Differential Equation (PDE) losses.
-We show that FO-PINNs offer significantly higher accuracy in solving parameterized systems compared to traditional PINNs, and reduce time-per-iteration by removing the extra backpropagations needed to compute the second or higher-order derivatives.
-Additionally, unlike standard PINNs, FO-PINNs can be used with exact imposition of boundary conditions using approximate distance functions, and can be trained using Automatic Mixed Precision (AMP) to further speed up the training.
-Through two Helmholtz and Navier-Stokes examples, we demonstrate the advantages of FO-PINNs over traditional PINNs in terms of accuracy and training speedup.
+Physics-Informed Neural Networks (PINNs) are a class of deep learning neural networks that learn the response of a physical system without any simulation data, and only by incorporating the governing partial differential equations (PDEs) in their loss function.
+While PINNs are successfully used for solving forward and inverse problems, their accuracy decreases significantly for parameterized systems.
+PINNs also have a soft implementation of boundary conditions resulting in boundary conditions not being exactly imposed everywhere on the boundary.
+With these challenges at hand, we present first-order physics-informed neural networks (FO-PINNs).
+These are PINNs that are trained using a first-order formulation of the PDE loss function.
+We show that, compared to standard PINNs, FO-PINNs offer significantly higher accuracy in solving parameterized systems, and reduce time-per-iteration by removing the extra backpropagations needed to compute the second or higher-order derivatives.
+Additionally, FO-PINNs can enable exact imposition of boundary conditions using approximate distance functions, which pose challenges when applied on high-order PDEs.
+Through three examples, we demonstrate the advantages of FO-PINNs over standard PINNs in terms of accuracy and training speedup.